-Touting signature cocktails galore and lots of small bites, Pioneer Square’s Good Bar is brought to you by Roz Edison, Josh Kelly, and Kamala Saxton of Marination Station.
+Pioneer Square Touting signature cocktails galore and lots of small bites, Pioneer Square’s latest boozy addition, Good Bar, is brought to you by Roz Edison, Josh Kelly, and Kamala Saxton of Marination Station.
 The super-stylish spot at the corner of 2nd Ave S and Main was unveiled in late November and, in addition to signature and seasonal cocktails, is serving a can't-miss Painted Hills sloppy joe made w/ stout beer.